How to URL encode — step by step

 0-9, -, _, ., and ~.
 These are safe in

-Yes and no. In query strings, %20 = space and + = literal plus.
-In form bodies,
+Only in specific contexts.
+In query strings, %20 = space and + = literal plus.
+In form-encoded bodies,

 + = space and %2B = literal plus.
-Don't assume — match your encoder to your
+Match your encoder to your consumer — never assume.

 Yes.
 The tool uses JavaScript's native encodeURIComponent / decodeURIComponent,

-which always use UTF-8.
-You can paste CJK, emoji, or any Unicode and the encoded output is valid percent-encoded UTF-8.
+which always operate on UTF-8 bytes.
+You can paste CJK characters, Arabic, emoji, or any Unicode and the encoded output is valid percent-encoded UTF-8.

 Why did my decode fail with "URI malformed"?